ar-py-grim/Orbital-Motion/README.md

 2. In **earth&sun.py script**, Earth revolves around Sun in elleptical orbit following Kepler's law of motion.
 <img width="1890" height="874" alt="image" src="https://github.com/user-attachments/assets/003435e7-32be-47a5-b1d9-d0937a53e01a" />

+3. In **Solar_system.cpp**, all 8 planets of solar system revolve around the sun using OpenGL

 ## Refrences